mirairoad/NodeJS-Express-MongoDB-REST/README.md

 # Installation
 1) npm install to download the packages
+2) Rename .env.example to .env
-2) set up the environment variables on your server or through the file.env
+3) Set up the environment variables on your server or through the file .env
-3) install MongoDB or create an account on Atlas
+4) Install MongoDB on your local machine or create an account on Atlas
-4) create an account SendGrid and request the APIs
+5) Add MongoDB IP into the .env file
+6) Create a SendGrid Account and an API secret key
+7) Rename ./emails/emailControllerExample.js to emailController.js
+8) npm run dev to start the development

+# Please Pay Attention
+You may incur into a problem with npm i sharp, make sure to download the right version that will be exposed to the console.

 # REST API Routes
 For fetching the data from the RESTAPI it may be a good idea to use Postman.